 Writing A Crochet Pattern

-My First Pattern and Blog post!
+My First Pattern and Blog Post!

-when creating a pattern of their own.
-For me, it was simply that I just didn’t know where to start!
-Pam’s Get it Done series really put some focus on the entire process.
-You can do it at your own pace and Pam is very good about responding to questions and concerns.
-It seems like I’m advertising her here, but that’s not the case.
+Many people, like me, get discouraged when trying to create a pattern of their own because they don’t know where to begin.
+Pam’s ‘Get it Done’ series helped me focus on the entire process.
+You can go through the series at your own pace, and Pam is so good about responding to your questions and concerns.
+It may seem like I’m advertising her here, but that’s untrue.
 I am just that excited about her process.

-Hook on, my wayward daughters!
+Hook on, my wayward daughters,